What is rooting?

 Rooting is a double-edged sword.
 Many Android users root their devices to gain more control, allowing customization and optimization beyond standard capabilities.
 Users can uninstall bloatware to extend the battery life, enhance performance, and access advanced features like downloading apps that the manufacturer does not support.

-However, rooting exposes your device to significant security vulnerabilities.
-It bypasses security mechanisms such as sandboxing built into the operating system, potentially allowing malicious apps to access your sensitive data or damage the device.
+However, rooting exposes your device to security vulnerabilities.
+It bypasses security mechanisms like sandboxing built into the operating system, potentially allowing malicious apps to access your sensitive data or damage the device.
 Rooting also typically voids the manufacturer's warranty and can lead to stability issues.
 With each Android update, like Android 14 and 15, the rooting process evolves, often becoming more complex due to enhanced security features.

 Rooting differs from jailbreaking, which is a similar process for Apple's iOS.
 While both practices grant user access to the system's core functionalities, they differ in execution and the specific security frameworks they bypass.
-Research shows that as much as 36% of all Android devices are rooted globally, whereas only 9% of iPhones are jailbroken.

 Detecting and preventing rooted devices from running an app involves using security applications that can identify rooted devices and implementing policies that restrict the use of such devices in sensitive environments.
 Companies often discourage rooting to maintain device integrity and data security.